Bdot42/mfakto/README.txt

 # 4 Known issues #
 ##################

-- On some devices, mfakto may be very slow at full load.
-It will warn about the issue during startup.
+- On some devices, mfakto may be very slow at full GPU load.
+It will warn about this during startup.
   This is due to fewer registers being available to the kernels.
   Set VectorSize=2 in mfakto.ini and restart mfakto to resolve this.

-- The user interface is not hardened against malformed input.
-There are some checks but if you really try you should be able to screw it up.
+- The user interface has not been extensively tested against invalid inputs.
+  Although there are some checks, they are not foolproof by any means.

 - Your GUI may lag while running mfakto.
-In severe cases, Windows may decide the driver is faulty and reboot or even throw a BSoD.
+In severe cases, Windows may restart the driver or even throw a BSoD.
   Try lowering GridSize or NumStreams in your mfakto.ini file.
 Smaller grids should have better responsiveness at a slight performance loss.
 To prevent graphics driver crashes on Windows, another option is to increase the GPU